-Trump, top Democrats clash on border wall in rare Oval Office fight
+In rare on-camera clash, Trump, top Democrats feud over border wall

 The meeting did not last long after reporters were ushered out of the Oval Office.
 White House spokeswoman Sarah Sanders said in a statement it was a “constructive dialogue” and said Trump was “grateful” the cameras captured him fighting to protect the border.

 Back on Capitol Hill, Schumer accused Trump of throwing a tantrum.
+But he said Trump told the Democrats he would consider their budget proposals, Schumer told reporters.

-“The president showed what he really thinks: he wants to shut down the government,” Schumer said.
+Pelosi, who told reporters she thought the Democrats had left things “in a pretty good place,” said she had prayed with Trump during the private portion of the meeting, recounting the biblical story of King Solomon asking God for wisdom.

 After the meeting, the Democratic House fundraising arm immediately sent out an email asking supporters for money.